NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Introduction

-Due to the aforementioned challenges, study of NAS in recommender systems is limited.
-For example, search spaces in AutoCTR~\cite{song2020towards} and DNAS~\cite{krishna2021differentiable} follow the design principle of human-crafted DLRM~\cite{naumov2019deep} and they only include fully-connected layer and dot product as searchable operators.
+Due to the aforementioned challenges, study of NAS in recommender systems is very limited.
+For example, search spaces in AutoCTR~\cite{song2020towards} and DNAS~\cite{krishna2021differentiable} follow the design principle of human-crafted DLRM~\cite{naumov2019deep} and they only include Fully-Connected layer and Dot-Product as searchable operators.
 They also heavily reply on manually crafted operators, such as Factorization Machine~\cite{song2020towards} or feature interaction module~\cite{gao2021progressive} in the search space to increase architecture heterogeneity.
-Moreover, existing works either suffer from huge computation cost~\cite{song2020towards} or challenging bi-level optimization~\cite{krishna2021differentiable}, and thus they only employ narrow design spaces (sometimes with strong human priors~\cite{gao2021progressive}) to craft architectures.
-Although these approaches can explore better models than hand-crafted solutions, their limitations discourage diversified feature interactions and limit the potential of discovered models.
+Moreover, existing works suffer from either huge computation cost~\cite{song2020towards} or challenging bi-level optimization~\cite{krishna2021differentiable}, and thus they only employ narrow design spaces (sometimes with strong human priors~\cite{gao2021progressive}) to craft architectures, discouraging diversified feature interactions and harming the quality of discovered models.

-In this paper, we hereby propose NASRec, a new paradigm to fully enable \textbf{NAS} for \textbf{rec}ommender systems via Weight Sharing Neural Architecture Search (WS-NAS) under data modality and architecture heterogeneity.
+In this paper, we hereby propose NASRec, a new paradigm to fully enable \textbf{NAS} for \textbf{Rec}ommender systems via Weight Sharing Neural Architecture Search (WS-NAS) under data modality and architecture heterogeneity.
 Table~\ref{tab:intro} summarizes the advancement of NASRec over other NAS approaches.
-We achieve this by first building up a supernet that incorporates much more heterogeneous operators than previous works, including Fully-Connected (FC) layer, Gating, Sum, Dot-Product, Self-Attention, and Embedded Fully-Connected (EmbedFC) layer.
+We achieve this by first building up a supernet that incorporates much more heterogeneous operators than previous works, including Fully-Connected (FC) layer, Gating, Sum, Dot-Product, Self-Attention, and Embedded Fully-Connected (EFC) layer.
 In the supernet, we densely connect a cascade of blocks, each of which includes all operators as options.
 As any block can take in any raw feature embeddings and intermediate tensors by dense connectivity, the supernet is not limited by any particular data modality.
-Such supernet design minimizes the encoding of human priors by introducing ``NASRec Search Space'', supporting the nature of data modality and architecture heterogeneity in recommender systems, and covering models beyond popular recommendation models such as Wide \& Deep~\cite{cheng2016wide}, DLRM~\cite{naumov2019deep}, AutoCTR~\cite{song2020towards}, DNAS~\cite{krishna2021differentiable} and PROFIT~\cite{gao2021progressive}.
+Such supernet design minimizes the encoding of human priors by introducing ``NASRec Search Space'', supporting the nature of data modality and architecture heterogeneity in recommenders, and covering models beyond popular recommendation models such as Wide \& Deep~\cite{cheng2016wide}, DeepFM~\cite{guo2017deepfm}, DLRM~\cite{naumov2019deep}, AutoCTR~\cite{song2020towards}, DNAS~\cite{krishna2021differentiable}, and PROFIT~\cite{gao2021progressive}.